 In Ptolemy II, models specify computations by composing actors.
 Many computations, however, are awkward to specify this way.
-A common situation is where we wish to evaluate a simple algebraic expression, such as " $\sin(2\pi (x-1))$ ."
-It is possible to express this computation by composing actors in a block diagram, but it is far more convenient to give it textually. actions in state machines, and for the calculation performed by the Expression actor.
+A common situation is where we wish to evaluate a simple algebraic expression, such as $\sin(2\pi(x-1))$.
+It is possible to express this computation by composing actors in a block diagram, but it is far more convenient to give it textually.

+The Ptolemy II expression language provides infrastructure for specifying algebraic expressions textually and for evaluating them.
+The expression language is used to specify the values of parameters, guards and actions in state machines, and for the calculation performed by the Expression actor.
 In fact, the expression language is part of the generic infrastructure in Ptolemy II, and it can be used by programmers extending the Ptolemy II system.
 In this chapter, we describe how to use expressions from the perspective of a user rather than a programmer.